gomasch/ElectronMPW/README.md

-# Electron MPW Desktop App
+# Electron MPW

 This is an Electron based desktop app for managing passwords following the principle of "master password" from Maarten Billemont, Lyndir (http://masterpasswordapp.com/).

 This is an independent implementation from a different author following the published algorithm.

 Features:
 * Loads+saves configuration in XML, compatible with https://github.com/gomasch/DotNetMasterPassword.